-Since sleep is critical for immune functioning, adding masturbation to your nightly routine every now and then may just give you an added bonus.
+Since sleep is critical for immune functioning3, adding masturbation to your nightly routine every now and then may just give you an added bonus.
 There's plenty of anecdotal evidence and self-reported studies stating that masturbation can help people fall asleep, Lorenz says.
-One study, published in the Frontiers in Public Health, found that of the participants who masturbated before bed, 48.2% reported better sleep quality, and 44.7% reported falling asleep more quickly.
+One study, published in the Frontiers in Public Health, found that of the participants who masturbated before bed, 48.2% reported better sleep quality4, and 44.7% reported falling asleep more quickly.
 Of those who reached orgasm from masturbation, more than 50% reported better sleep quality.
 The effects were the same for both men and women.

 "Engaging in safe and satisfying sexual activity (either alone or with a partner), together with other sleep hygiene strategies before attempting sleep, may offer the general adult population a healthy behavioral approach toward improving their subsequent sleep," the study states.

 Many people masturbate for stress relief and relaxation, and research has shown orgasms trigger the release of oxytocin, which can, in turn, decrease levels of the stress hormone cortisol.
 "We know if you decrease stress levels, your overall well-being and immune system is better," functional medicine doctor and mbg Collective member Amy Shah, M.D., says.

 It counts as physical activity.